ushita37/HE_pub/README-English.md

 # About this repository

 This repository uses Microsoft SEAL (CKKS Scheme) to implement matrix multiplication and convolution.
-It aims to measure execution time of major calculations in Homomorphic Encryption (HE) and works as a benchmark.
+It aims to measure the execution time of major calculations in Homomorphic Encryption (HE) and works as a benchmark.

-Half of programs in this repository supports parallel execution with OpenMP.
+Half of the programs in this repository support parallel execution with OpenMP.

-The programs in this repository is listed below.
+The programs in this repository are listed below.

 | Number　| kind of calcuration | encryption | parallel execution |
 | --- | ------------- | ------------- | ---- |